strawdynamics/luminous/README.md

 ## Usage

 Once you've installed Luminous via one of the above methods, you're ready to get started.
 There are no dependencies, so you can just start making cool stuff.
-Check out the [announcement blog post](http://blog.imgix.com/2016/01/06/better-lightbox-zoom-viewer-with-imgix.html) for a demo, or take a peek here: https://imgix.github.io/luminous.
-Here's an example of the most basic possible implementation:
+Check out the [announcement blog post](http://blog.imgix.com/2016/01/06/better-lightbox-zoom-viewer-with-imgix.html), or take a peek at [our demo](https://imgix.github.io/luminous).
+Here's an example of a basic implementation:

 ```html
 <a href="http://assets.imgix.net/dog.png?w=1600">